 Union County Public Health cannot make recommendations on whether an individual should receive the COVID-19 vaccines based on medical condition(s).
 Please consult with your primary care doctor on whether you should receive the COVID-19 vaccines.

+Demand for the COVID-19 vaccine in Union County vastly exceeds the supply we are currently receiving from the State.
+Everyone will be able to get their shot as vaccine supplies increase over the next several months.
+Check out this online tool to help you find your vaccine group and sign up to get notified when it is your group's turn.
 The vaccine prioritization distribution plan is developed by NCDHHS based on federal recommendations by the CDC Prevention’s Advisory Committee on Immunization Practices.
 (Click on the image to the right to enlarge.)

 North Carolina’s vaccine distribution groups include:

 Union County Public Health is following the plan and guidance from the North Carolina Department of Health and Human Services (NCDHHS).
 The most updated information is being shared by NCDHHS on its website.

 You have a spot, take your shot.
 Tested, safe and effective vaccines are available to all eligible individuals.
 COVID-19 vaccinations are free regardless of the provider.

 There are several locations in Union County offering the COVID-19 vaccine including Atrium Health, Union County Public Health and select pharmacies.
 Appointment availability often varies; we encourage you to check periodically for updates.
 If you have problems scheduling online, please call our COVID-19 hotline (704.292.2550) Monday - Friday, 9:00 a.m. - 5:00 p.m.

 Do you need transportation?
 Union County Transportation can help you get to your COVID-19 vaccination appointment even on the weekend.
 Visit our Transportation page for all the details to register and schedule.